-U.S. GAAP generally requires the use of actuarial methods for measuring annual employee benefit costs, including the use of assumptions such as the rate of salary progression, discount rate, rate of return on plan assets, etc., the amortization of prior service costs over the remaining service period of active employees and the immediate recognition of a liability when the accumulated benefit obligation exceeds the fair market value of pension plan assets.
+U.S. GAAP generally requires the use of actuarial methods for measuring annual employee benefit costs, including the use of assumptions as to the rate of salary progression and discount rate, the amortization of prior service costs over the remaining service period of active employees and the immediate recognition of a liability when the accumulated benefit obligation exceeds the fair market value of plan assets.